menu

 Also, of particular note, 4.8% of the people in the City Center / Saint Cloud State University neighborhood currently reside in a correction facility, held due to punishment for a crime.

-Finally, one of the unique characteristics of the City Center / Saint Cloud State University neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 97.3% of the neighborhoods in America.
+Finally, the City Center / Saint Cloud State University neighborhood stands out for having an average per capita income lower than 97.3% of the neighborhoods in the United States.

 Modes of Transportation